Whitey Basson: Shoprite

 In 1979 Basson wanted to move to trading fast-moving consumer goods and he reached an agreement with the board of Pep Stores which allowed him to either actively identify opportunities for acquisition of a food retailer or to start a new venture in food retailing.
-He found a small eight-store grocery chain in the Western Cape called Shoprite, still owned by the founding Rogut family, which he then acquired.
+He found a small eight-store grocery chain in the Western Cape called Shoprite, still owned by the founding Geller and Rogut families, which he then acquired.
 "Barney Rogut was also fantastic to teach me food and he then taught me how to run a supermarket," said Basson.

 Basson restructured Shoprite to optimise its growth by focusing on the largest economically active segment of South Africa's population, the middle-to-lower LSM market.
 Acquisitions and turnarounds of struggling companies also became a priority.

 In 1986, Shoprite was listed on the JSE although its net asset value was the R1 million paid for the original eight stores and any accumulated profits.
 In 2019 Shoprite had secondary listings on the Namibian stock exchange (since 2002) and Zambian stock exchange (since 2003).

 Under Basson's leadership, from 2010 Shoprite had become the single biggest South African grocery retailer with 34% market share.

 In 2019 Shoprite had revenue of R150 billion, market capitalisation of R114 billion, more than 2 300 stores and 140 000 employees across 15 African countries.
 Deloitte's Global Powers of Retailing 2019 survey (covering the 2017 financial year) ranked The Shoprite Group as the 86th largest retailer in the world.

 Ackermans

 In 1984, Basson's first acquisition was the six Ackermans food stores, which at that point were owned by the Edgars Group.
 This was the company's entry point into the rural market.
 Basson and Raymond Ackerman (whose father had started Ackermans) were rivals and crossed paths for decades.
-Basson bought the food business at Ackermans food stores in the 1980's.
+Basson bought the food business at Ackermans food stores in the 1980s.
 Ackerman had run Checkers and had "so famously got fired from" it and had then gone and started Pick n Pay.